How Much Salary Can You Defer if You’re Eligible for More than One Retirement Plan?

 - 100% of your eligible compensation defined by plan terms (includible compensation for 403(b) and 457(b) plans).

-If you’re self-employed, generally your compensation is your net earnings from self-employment (see Retirement Plans for Self-Employed People).
+If you’re self-employed, generally your compensation is your net earnings from self-employment (see Calculating Your Own Retirement Plan Contribution and Deduction).

 15-year catch-up deferrals in 403(b) plans